 Your oral health is crucial to the overall health of you.
-Lots of toxins and bacteria enter your body through your mouth; air you breath, food you eat.
+Lots of toxins and bacteria enter your body through your mouth; the air you breathe, the food you eat.
 The bacteria in your mouth also can enter the bloodstream through damaged gum tissues.
 Dental patients should do everything they can to prevent gum disease, or maintain it from developing worse if you already have it.

-Periodontitis is the next state of gum disease and is more serious.
+Periodontitis is the next stage of gum disease and is more serious.
 This develops when pockets form called periodontal pockets.
 Bacteria and other toxins begin to destroy to supporting bone and tissues around the teeth.
-This causes irreversible damage, but can be completely controlled with getting back on track with your oral health.
+This causes irreversible damage but can be completely controlled by getting back on track with your oral health.